SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

    - The right graph of cumulative death rates, continues to diverge: Republicans are killing themselves for their vaccine superstitions.

-   Beliefs leading to increased deaths over a period of years are seldom the correct beliefs.
+   Beliefs leading to increased needless deaths over a period of years are seldom the correct beliefs.
 There is no virtue in dying for the stupidity of your tribe.

    Alas, the stupidity of the Republican tribe knows no (upper) bounds.